 Come take a journey with me to elementary school.
 Remember that epic science experiment where you used vinegar and baking soda to make a volcano?
 Your teacher probably took the time to explain why baking soda + vinegar = volcano, but for those who have misplaced their notes: that reaction happens because baking soda has a basic (high) pH and vinegar has an acidic (low) pH.
 The combination of high and low pH causes a reaction.

 Essentially, this is what happens to some people when they apply deodorant with high levels of baking soda.
 Our underarms are acidic, and baking soda is #basic, so a reaction can occur and cause redness and irritation!

 Why do some people have a reaction and others don’t?
 Because your body is a temple and it’s entirely dependent on your temple’s pH level.
 Your pH can be affected by age, gender, diet, hormones, among other things.
 We spoke with a dermatologist who estimated that only ~5-10% of women experience skin reactions from baking soda, and some only experience it during their time of the month.

 But we all prefer 0% chance of angry pits, right?
 That’s why Curie has worked tirelessly, relying on a tremendous amount of real-world testing and feedback from our amazing customers to develop our updated formula.
 A stick deodorant even more gentle on those sensitive to baking soda (read more on that here) without sacrificing any efficacy.
 We took it a step further for those that have baking soda PTSD and launched a deodorant spray that's baking soda free.

-We have worked tirelessly with our chemists to make sure Curie Deodorant does not react with most people’s skin.
+We’ve spent a ton of time with our chemists to make sure Curie Deodorant does not react with most people’s skin.
 However, it is possible that some may still experience irritation if their skin is very acidic.
 If you do experience a reaction, please reach out to me directly (firstname.lastname@example.org) so we can figure out a solution.